ebubesunday16/brainwave/README.md

 # 🧩 Sleek React UI – Built Just Because It Looked Cool

-So I stumbled on this design while scrolling, and honestly...
+So I stumbled on this design while doom scrolling, and honestly...
 I couldn’t resist.
 It looked too good not to build.
 So here we are.

 This is a simple React project with a clean, sleek, and modern design.
 Nothing over-engineered.
 Just something that looks good, feels good, and runs smooth.